FAQ: What does “obsolete” mean on the retention schedules?

 TSLAC designates the record as obsolete in this way as the first step in removing the series from a local schedule.

 TSLAC often changes the retention period for a record designated as obsolete record to AV (as long as administratively valuable).
-While the series still appears on a local schedule and the retention period is AV, governments may destroy the records when they no longer have an administrative reason to keep them.
-However, when TSLAC finally removes the series, any remaining records become permanent records until the government files a form SLR 501.
+If the series still appears on a local schedule and the retention period is AV, governments may destroy the records when they no longer have an administrative reason to keep them.

 Sometimes, TSLAC changes the retention period for a record designated obsolete in this way to permanent because the records have historical value.